 - Atypical lobular hyperplasia (ALH)

-Breast cancer risk is raised 3½ to 5 times higher than normal in women with these changes.
+Breast cancer risk is raised in women with these changes.
 If a woman has a family history of breast cancer and either hyperplasia or atypical hyperplasia, she has an even higher risk of breast cancer.

 For more on these conditions, see Non-cancerous Breast Conditions.